kingluddite/web-dev-notes/js/express/04-express-development.md

 scripts at bottom so that we know everything is loaded before we try to manipulate it

-css in head because everything in head tag is already loaded before body content, we don't want body content to appear without our css styling it
+`CSS` in head because everything in head tag is already loaded before body content, we don't want body content to appear without our css styling it